-- 4.1.
-The nominal capital of the Company (nominal capital being defined in the law and in these Articles of Incorporation as the sum of the par values of all of the issued and outstanding shares in the Company's capital stock at any time) shall not exceed THIRTY-TWOFORTY-SEVEN MILLION UNITED STATES DOLLARS (US\$32,000,00047,000,000), divided into (a) threefour billion (3,000,000,000,000 five-hundred million (4,500,000,000) shares of common stock of the par value of One United States Cent (US\$0.01) per share (the "Authorized Common Share Capital") and (b) two hundred million (200,000,000) shares of preferred stock of the par value of One United States Cent (US\$0.01) per share, which may be issued in different series (the "Authorized Preferred Share Capital" and, together with the Authorized Common Share Capital, the "Authorized Capital").
-Shares of common stock may be referred to as "common shares" and shares of preferred stock may be referred to as "preferred shares".
-The common shares and the preferred shares, if any, may sometimes be referred to herein as the "shares".
-Holders of common shares and preferred shares may sometimes be referred to as the "stockholders". - 4.2.
+4.1.
+The nominal capital of the Company (nominal capital being defined in the law and in these Articles of Incorporation as the sum of the par values of all of the issued and outstanding shares in the Company's capital stock at any time) shall not exceed THHRTY-TWOFORTY-SEVEN MILLION UNITED STATES DOLLARS (US\$32,000,00047,000,000), divided into (a) threefour billion (3,000,000,000 five-hundred million (4,500,000,000) shares of common stock of the par value of One United States Cent (US\$0.01) per share (the "Authorized Common Share Capital") and (b) two hundred million (200,000,000) shares of preferred stock of the par value of One United States Cent (US\$0.01) per share (the "Authorized Preferred Share Capital" and, together with the Authorized Common Shares" and shares of preferred stock may be referred to as "common shares" and shares of preferred stock may be referred to as "common shares" and preferred shares, if any, may sometimes be referred to herein as the "shares".
+Holders of common shares and preferred shares may sometimes be referred to as the "stockholders".

+4.2.
 The actual issue of shares shall be effected by way of written instrument signed by the Company and the acquirer or as otherwise permitted by applicable law.
-The Company cannot issue shares to itself. - 4.3.
-Subject to the provisions of paragraph 1 of this Article, common shares, options to purchase or subscribe for common shares and warrants or rights to subscribe for common shares, shall be issued at such times, under such conditions and for such consideration, not less than the par value per share in the case of the issuance of such share, as may be determined from time to time by the Board of Directors. - 4.4.
-With respect to the issuance of shares, options, warrants or rights to purchase or subscribe for shares, the Board of Directors may enter into and conclude agreements without necessity of any action by the general meeting of stockholders: - a. imposing special obligations upon the Company in connection with the purchase of or subscription for shares; - b. concerning the issue of shares on a basis other than that on which participation in the Company is open to the public; or - c. providing for the payment for shares by means other than by legal tender of the Netherlands Antilles Curacao.
+The Company cannot issue shares to itself.

+4.3.
+Subject to the provisions of paragraph 1 of this Article, common shares, options to purchase or subscribe for common shares and warrants or rights to subscribe for common shares, shall be issued at such times, under such conditions and for such consideration, not less than the par value per share in the case of the issuance of such share, as may be determined from time to time by the Board of Directors.

+4.4.
+With respect to the issuance of shares, options, warrants or rights to purchase or subscribe for shares, the Board of Directors may enter into and conclude agreements without necessity of any action by the general meeting of stockholders:

+a. imposing special obligations upon the Company in connection with the purchase of or subscription for shares;

+b. concerning the issue of shares on a basis other than that on which participation in the Company is open to the public; or c. providing for the payment for shares by means other than by legal tender of the Netherlands AntillesCuracao.